 Migratory birds are unfamiliar with urban environments.
-The birds have difficulty differentiating large glass windows and modern glass office buildings from open space and regularly fly directly into these transparent or reflective surfaces.
+The birds have difficulty differentiating large glass windows and modern glass office buildings from open space.
+They regularly fly directly into these transparent or reflective surfaces.
 These collisions can be deadly or can result in concussions.

 There are a few different ways you can prevent bird collisions at home: